Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Distance: The wildflowers in the Gorman Hills put on a show just 1 hour 10 minutes away from Los Angeles.

-The Antelope Valley California Poppy Reserve indisputably experiences the largest influx of nature enthusiasts, wishing to explore the wildflower fields near Los Angeles.
-But while the biggest entertainer takes care of the largest crowds, hillsides around Gorman Post Road fascinate some random passerby driving down the highway.
+The Antelope Valley California Poppy Reserve indisputably experiences the largest influx of nature enthusiasts wishing to explore the wildflower fields near Los Angeles.
+But while the biggest entertainer takes care of the largest crowds, hillsides around Gorman Post Road fascinate every local and visitor driving down the highway.

 In early spring, California poppy, Bentham lupine, bluehead gilia, and lacy phacelia adorn the area.
 The floral display that consists of yellow, orange, and blue hues sits along Interstate 5.